Skip to main content

 The manuscript letters were disbound, conserved, microfilmed and digitised as part of the International Access to Academy Library Holdings Project, generously funded by Atlantic Philanthropies and completed in 2012.
 Digital versions of the letters are available on the Ask About Ireland website where they complement other resources such as Griffith’s Valuation and the OS Name Books.
 As part of the OS200 Ireland Mapped project the Library contributed digital scans of the microfilmed OS Letters along with detailed associated metadata.

-Keep an eye out for our next blog to learn more about the OS archival material held here in the RIA Library and to find out about more about the OS200 digital resource.
+Keep an eye out for our next blog to learn more about the OS archival material held here in the RIA Library.
+We are delighted to say that the OS200 digital resource is now live so feel free to explore!